trueautomation/ta-docs/docs/getting-started/instaliation.md

 ![Help](../_images/ta-help-output.png 'Help output')

-You have successfully downloaded and installed TrueAutomation client!
-Read on to learn about [API Key](/getting-started/api-key.md) & [setting up your first TrueAutomation project](/getting-started/project-setup.md).
+You have successfully downloaded and insta